clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Make sure you have followed the steps to
-   `Pull a copy of the kernel source code`_ and are in the kernel source working directory.
+   `Pull a copy of the Linux kernel source code`_ and are in the kernel source working directory.

 #.
 If you have an existing :file:`.config` file from an old kernel, copy it